cube-drone/blog2025/hugosite/content/notes/2024/double_jeopardy.md

 date = 2024-11-12T11:00:00-07:00
 draft = false
 categories = ["software"]
-tags = ["rambling stories that don't go anywhere"]
+tags = ["rambling stories that don't go anywhere", "double jeopardy", "academic dishonesty"]
 +++

 In one year of university, I had a compilers course and a sound course and I had to do a project in both, so for both classes I handed in a sound compiler that converted a musical language into audio.